Voluntary ban on credits

 When you apply for a new electricity agreement, insurance policy or mobile subscription, the seller will request a credit register extract from the aforementioned credit information companies to check your credit information.
 The extract indicates any payment defaults and information about any ban on credits.

-Correspondingly, landlords can obtain information about your ban on credits if you apply for a rental apartment, in which case they will request a report on your payment defaults from credit information companies.
+Correspondingly, lessors can obtain information about your ban on credits if you apply for a rental apartment, in which case they will request a report on your payment defaults from credit information companies.

 Remove your ban on credits to apply for a loan if required